 The unique properties of blood flow in microchannels have been studied for nearly a

-century; much of the observed blood-specific dynamics is attributed to the biconcave shape of red
+century; much of the observed blood-specific dynamics is attributed to the biconcave shape of

-differences in the size and shape of red blood cells among vertebrates.
+characterized the differences in the size and shape of red blood cells among vertebrates.

 With a few exceptions, mammals share the denucleated biconcave shape of erythrocytes but

 vary in size; oviparous vertebrates have nucleated ovoid red blood cells with size

 measurements to analyze blood flow of vertebrate species in microchannels, with a focus on

-understanding how cell size and shape alter the cell-free layer and
+understanding how cell size and shape alter the cell-free layer and velocity profile of

-the selection of animal blood for the design and evaluation of biological microfluidic devices.
+selection of animal blood for the design and evaluation of biological microfluidic devices.